DeutscheSoft/use-aux-widgets/README.md

   programmatically.
 - [`useWidgetBinding`](./docs/useWidgetBinding.md) &mdash; A hook for creating two-way bindings with widgets programmatically.
+- [`useWidgetsBindings`](./docs/useWidgetsBindings.md) &mdash; A hook for creating two-way bindings on a list of widgets.
 - [`useWidgetEvent`](./docs/useWidgetEvent.md) &mdash; A hook for subscribing to events of a widget programmatically.
 - [`useWidgetEvents`](./docs/useWidgetEvents.md) &mdash; A hook for subscribing to